 Give yourself enough time

 Want to know the number one reason why projects fail?
 It's because people haven't given themselves enough time to get the work done.
-Make sure you give yourself plenty of leeway to avoid any stress or impossible deadlines.
+Make sure you give yourself plenty of leeways to avoid any stress or impossible deadlines.

 If the client is putting pressure on you to finish before the deadline, politely remind them of your original estimate and that you're 'on schedule' to get things done.